gitjaskaranjit/DaanaPaaniApi/README.md

 This is .NET Core Web Api build using repository pattern. this Uses

-* SQLite for fast development.
+* Relational Database with SQLite.
 * Automapper for mapping.
+* Okta authorization server for authentication.

 ## Usage
  Run in git bash